karakasis/Path-of-Leveling/README.md

 # Path of Leveling

+**read this**
+>Since a lot of people seem to have the misconception that this is a Path of Building reader.
+>
+>Don't try to import a Pastebin that contains a Path of Building file via Import ..
+>
+>**it will not work**.
+>
+>This application **loads its own files**.
+You can import pastebin's that contain **ONLY** a Path of Leveling file, either  **created by you within the editor, or distributed by someone else in the community** .
+>
+>If you wish to simply **link** your Path of Building file with a certain build, please **use option Path of Building> Link active build with POB**.
+Once you have done this you can share your **Path of Leveling** build buy exporting it to Pastebin.
+The new Pastebin link will contain both of the "files" and it can only be opened with Path of Leveling.
+Thank you.

 **This is an alpha version, bugs included**

 *Assisting overlay with an advanced GUI editor written in Java for [Path of Exile](https://www.pathofexile.com/game).*